 All dog parents wish they could get into their beloved dog’s mind to understand what they are thinking.
 Even though it’s not possible we can get one step closer to it by interpreting canine body language.
 Have you ever gave a deep thought on why dog lifts their paw?

 There are multiple reasons for this behavior.
+For example, dogs might lift their paws when they want to mark their territory.
+This behavior is common among male dogs, and they will lift their leg to urinate on objects like trees, signposts, and fire hydrants.
+Another reason why dogs lift their paws is that they might be trying to cool down.
+Dogs sweat through their paws, and when they are hot, they might lift their paws to expose them to cool air.
 Learning the subtle signs your pooch gives you through their body language is essential to understanding the pattern.
 We should look at the gestures our dogs make and consider what they are trying to communicate.

 1. Your dog is injured